artemiusgreat/Canvas-Desktop/README.md

 MaxIndex -= 1
 ```

-To pan the chart to the left, do the opposite.
+To pan the chart to the right, do the opposite.

 ```C#
 MinIndex += 1